hosteur-sa-ch/rag-hosteur-backup-fileagent/README.md

 #### File Agent features

-By default File Agent will be backup by snapshots, backup path at 00h00 everyday, keeping X days, but you can change it by using **Configure** button on installed Addon from the node.
+By default File Agent will be backup by snapshots, backup path at 00h00 everyday, keeping 1 days, but you can change it by using **Configure** button on installed Addon from the node.
+You can find them on UI name **Scheduled**.

 ![src](srcdoc/Screenshot_20211467.png)